daniel-samson/neovim/KEYBINDING.md

 **NORMAL** mode:

-Coc tries to lint you code.
+Coc tries to lint your code.
 To fix the issues Press `ga`

 ![Recording 2022-09-23 at 11 56 15](https://user-images.githubusercontent.com/12231216/191946263-6b1bad30-70f9-45da-83a7-9d74250b8773.gif)